0x444454/mandelbr8/README.md

 The app is simply controlled using a joystick:
 - C64/C128: Joystick port 2.
 - TED machines: Joystick port 1.
-- PET machines: WASD for directions and SHIFT for fire button.
+- PET and CBM-II machines: WASD for directions and SHIFT for fire button.
 - Atari XL/XE: Joystick port 1.
 - BBC Micro: Analog joystick port 1 (untested), or cursor keys + shift.